-If applicable, advise if there are any limitations on which health professionals might provide a referral for the proposed health technology:

-Is there specific training or qualifications required to provide or deliver the proposed service, and/or any accreditation requirements to support delivery of the health technology?
+Axicabtagene ciloleucel therapy for patients with relapsed or refractory follicular lymphoma - PICO Set Not applicable If applicable, advise if there are any limitations on which health professionals might provide a referral for the proposed health technology: Not applicable Is there specific training or qualifications required to provide or deliver the proposed service, and/or any accreditation requirements to support delivery of the health technology?
+Yes Provide details and explain: Yescarta would be prescribed by clinicians with qualifications allowing them to practice in Australia and manage patients with haematological malignancies.

-Yes

-Provide details and explain:

-Yescarta would be prescribed by clinicians with qualifications allowing them to practice in Australia and manage patients with haematological malignancies.

 The administration of Yescarta would take place in tertiary hospitals that have been accredited to provide Yescarta after completion of Gilead's rigorous site qualification process.

-Indicate the proposed setting(s) in which the proposed health technology will be delivered:
+Indicate the proposed setting(s) in which the proposed health technology will be delivered: (select all relevant settings) Consulting rooms Day surgery centre Emergency Department Inpatient private hospital ✓ Inpatient public hospital ✓ Laboratory ✓ Outpatient clinic Patient's home Point of care testing Residential aged care facility Other (please specify) A patient's T-cells will be collected at an outpatient clinic via leukapheresis.

-Consulting rooms

-Day surgery centre

-Emergency Department

-Inpatient private hospital

-Inpatient public hospital

-Laboratory

-Outpatient clinic

-Patient's home

-Point of care testing

-Residential aged care facility

-Other

-A patient's T-cells will be collected at an outpatient clinic via leukapheresis.
 Extracted apheresis material is then couriered to an offsite manufacturing facility and returned to Australia to the healthcare/clinical facility.
 Lymphodepleting chemotherapy with fludarabine and cyclophosphamide will be infused at an outpatient clinic.
 Yescarta will be administered by intravenous infusion at the qualified clinical facility.
 Patients will require monitoring daily for at least 7 days at the qualified healthcare/clinical facility following infusion for possible adverse events such as cytokine release syndrome.
 Is the proposed health technology intended to be entirely rendered inside Australia?

 No

-Provide additional details on the proposed health technology to be rendered outside of Australia:
+Please provide additional details on the proposed health technology to be rendered outside of Australia: